qaalabs/DE5M4/docs/day2/source-control/github-repo.md

 ### Step 3: Finalise and Create

-Click: **Create Repository**
+Click: **Create repository**

-### Step 4: Create files in you new repository
+### Step 4: Create a few files in your new repository

-- Create a new file
+- Add a file
-- create a new file in a new directory
+- Add a new file in a new directory
-- Create a file - then delete it
+- Add a file - then delete it
 - Upload files into your repository
 - Edit a file that you created previously
+- Edit the `README.md` in the root directory

 ### Step 5: Working with branches

-- Create a branch
+- Create a branch ~ select the `main` branch dropdown and enter a new name
+- Switch to the new branch
 - Add a file to the new branch
-- Switch to the `main` branch - and see that it isn't there
+- Switch to the `main` branch - and see that file you just created isn't there

 - Create another branch - add some files - -then delete the branch